Operation Title: Strategic situation

 In December 1941 the German military began transferring substantial naval and air forces to northern Norway, which they had occupied since early 1940.
 The forces sent to Norway were tasked with attacking the Arctic convoys as well as defending the area from an invasion.
 At this time the German dictator Adolf Hitler wrongly believed the Allies intended to invade Norway.
-On 12 January 1942 Hitler ordered Tirpitz to be transferred from Germany to Fættenfjord in Norway, which is located near the city of Trondheim.
+On 12 January 1942 Hitler ordered Tirpitz to be transferred from Germany to Fættenfjord in Norway, which is located to the east of the city of Trondheim and forms part of Trondheimsfjorden (the Trondheim Fjord).
 The battleship and two escorting destroyers departed Wilhelmshaven in Germany on 14 January and arrived in Trondheim on 16 January.
 She was to form the main element of a powerful battle group once other German warships arrived in the area.
 Kapitän zur See Karl Topp commanded Tirpitz at this time.

 The Allies learned of Tirpitz's arrival at Trondheim on 17 January from Ultra intelligence obtained by decrypting intercepted German radio signals.
-British photo reconnaissance aircraft located the battleship there on 23 January, and regular sorties were flown over the Trondheim area to monitor her.
+British photo reconnaissance aircraft located the battleship there on 23 January.
+Sorties were regularly flown over the Trondheim area to monitor her.
 Due to the threat Tirpitz posed to Allied convoys in the Atlantic Ocean and the Norwegian Sea, British Prime Minister Winston Churchill directed on 25 January that "the destruction or even crippling of this ship is the greatest event at sea at the present time.
 No other target is comparable to it".
-A force of 16 Royal Air Force (RAF) heavy bombers attacked Tirpitz at Fættenfjord on the night of 28/29 January but did not inflict any damage.
+The Allies needed to keep a powerful force of warships with the Home Fleet to counter the threat Tirpitz posed and capital ships accompanied most convoys part of the way to the Soviet Union.